git-pull/website/blog/2018/01/technical-screening.rst

    This is why it's important for founders to lend their ear to senior programmers.

-   You can be a successful and profitable business, like McDonalds, and they're not going to fluctuate between 0 and one billion restaurants every millisecond.
+   You can be a successful and profitable business, like McDonalds, but they're not going to fluctuate between 0 and one billion restaurants every millisecond.
 Things are predictable and stable enough to where you can partition and introduce constraints pragmatically.
-Likely similar to the way their corporate  management structure works - country, region, so on.
+Similar to the way their corporate  management structure works - country, region, so on.

    There's no need to start with a blank canvas and assemble things at the quark level.
 The intuition of most programmers is to break big chunks of data up, cache, and profile, is satisfactory.

    Even businesses that requires this kind of scaling only need it in narrow aspects of their applications.
-Not every role requires the need go back to basics and give asymptotic level of care, ever, period.
+Not every role requires going back to basics and giving asymptotic level of care, ever, period.

 The runaway fascination with scaling and unchecked buzzwords appears to have created a marketplace for purely hypothetical job requirements, to match their